dkimhw/launch_school/js_109/js_109_written.md

-  * This happens because these variables that store objects are references to the memory locations that was storing `[1, 2]`.
-This concept goes back to stack versus heap.
-Primitive values get stored in the stack - faster but smaller memory.
-Objects like arrays store the actual value in the heap but a reference to the heap is in the stack
+  * This happens because variables that store objects are references to the memory locations that was storing `[1, 2]`.

   * When `let f = e` runs - both `f` and `e` both contain the same pointer value.
 When `e.push(3, 4)` runs - it uses the pointer to access and mutate the array by appending `3` and `4` to its original value.
 Since `f` also points to that same array, both `e` and `f` reflect the updated contents of the array.